Embracing Hierarchy. The Goods and the Bads of Organisational Structures

 Systems, systems everywhere

 As Donella Meadows describes in her brilliant book Thinking in Systems, hierarchy, on its basic level, is a way for the system to organise itself.
 A system that grows in complexity has to evolve some kind of hierarchical structure.
-A set of self-contained subsystems, that are at least partially independent to maintain its resiliency and stability.
+A set of self-contained subsystems that are at least partially independent to maintain its resiliency and stability.

 It’s a bit of a mouthful, but this observation is very intuitive.
 Everything is made of smaller building blocks.
 Your organism is built of different systems (nervous system, digestive system) that are built from specialised organs that are built of cells.
 A structure.
 A hierarchy.
 The same law applies to all the other structures.
-Be it military, human settlements, global economy or corporations.
+Be it military, human settlements, the global economy or corporations.

 The hierarchy of sub-systems is a way to simplify the organisation’s structure.
 It allows the organisation to assume that some elements of the system are self-contained and will handle their tasks reliably.
 On the organisation level, communication can be reduced to only cross-system communication, without the need to talk to every single element of the system independently.

 Imagine your brain (specialised governance sub-system on itself!) would have to think about every metabolic process in your body consciously.
 Or, when moving your hand, you would have to think about shrinking every muscle cell separately.
 Instead, the internal hierarchy of your body deals with those details for you.
-Such optimisation is a reason why hierarchy is such a universal law, spanning not only through the natural environment but through every aspect of human life as well.
+Such optimisation is a reason why hierarchy is such a universal law, spanning not only through the natural environment but through every aspect of human life.

 Purpose of the hierarchy